Make-School-Courses/EC2000/README.md

 ## Evaluation

-**[INSTRUCTOR NOTE] REPLACE THE BELOW WITH EVALUATIONS THAT PERTAIN TO YOUR COURSE.
-THE BELOW ARE PROVIDED AS A SAMPLE**

 To pass this course you must meet the following requirements:

 - Complete all required assignments
-- Pass all projects according to the associated project rubric
-- Pass the final summative assessment according to the rubric as specified in this class
-    - This will be further explained in the [study guide](ADD_STUDY_GUIDE_LNK)
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences